 Upon a broadcast MRB establishment, the UE shall:

+1> if an SDAP entity with the received mbs-SessionId does not exist:

+2> establish an SDAP entity as specified in TS 37.324 [24] clause 5.1.1.

+2> indicate the establishment of the user plane resources for the mbs-SessionId to upper layers.

 1> establish a PDCP entity and an RLC entity in accordance with MRB-InfoBroadcast for this broadcast MRB included in the MBSBroadcastConfiguration message and the configuration specified in 9.1.1.7;

 1> configure the MAC layer in accordance with the mtch-SchedulingInfo (if included);